 Now you are wondering how a bad wheel bearing sounds.
-Most people describe the noise of a bad wheel bearing as a humming sound which increases pitch and volume as you increase your car’s speed.
+Most people describe the noise of a bad wheel bearing as a humming sound that increases pitch and volume as you increase your car’s speed.
 As you drive faster the bad bearing sounds lower but you will still hear the noise at low speed as well.

 The noise generated from a bad wheel bearing really depends on the nature of the wear.
 Some common sounds you will hear from a bad wheel bearing are:

 - humming sound

 - moaning sound

 - scraping sound

 - high pitch sound

 It is difficult to confirm the bad wheel bearing by simply rotating the tire.
 The noise may be very subtle.
 Also, the brake rotor may create noise as it rubs the brake pads.
 In the video above you will see that in the second clip, it is difficult to tell what noise is coming from the brake pad/rotor and what is coming from the wheel bearing.